pip-services/pip-services-docs/content/en/python/commons/config/iconfigurable.md

     An interface to set configuration parameters to an object.

-    It can be added to any existing class by implementing a single **configure()** method.

-    If you need to emphasis the fact that **configure()** method can be called multiple times to change object configuration in runtime, use [IReconfigurable](../ireconfigurable) interface instead.
 ---
 See also [ConfigParams](../config_params)

+### Description

+IConfigurable is an interface used to set configuration parameters.
+It can be implemented by any class that needs to define configuration parameters, such as access control credentials.

+Important points:

+- A class that implements this interface needs to implement a single **configure()** method.
+- If you need to emphasize the fact that **configure()** method can be called multiple times to change object configuration in runtime, use [IReconfigurable](../ireconfigurable) interface instead.

 ### Methods